navanitnandakumar/Python-programs/README.md

 ◾ Random walk 2D : A random walk visualizer in 2D.

+◾ Password generator : Generates random passwords of a given length.

 ◾ Emoticon converter : Converts the entered emoticon (in the standard format) into an emoji.

 ◾ Email sender : Sends emails through gmail